Play-Training-Certification-Atlanta

 2. Describe the potential impacts childhood anxiety can have on development and functioning

-3. Discuss ways to assess for anxiety and construct individualized treatment goals.
+3. Discuss ways to assess for anxiety and construct individualized play therapy treatment goals.

 4. Identify specific therapeutic benefits play therapy can have on anxious children and their families

-5. Discuss how to track progress and modify therapeutic approaches as needed
+5. Discuss how to track progress and modify play therapy approaches as needed

 6. Explain how play therapy helps children process anxiety